ErfanAmraei/CPPAnalyzer/README.md

 **CPPAnalyzer** is a powerful tool for analyzing C and C++ source code, built on the foundation of **Cppcheck**.
 It provides a user-friendly **Graphical User Interface (GUI)** to make the analysis process seamless and efficient.

+##Important Notice:
+This project is intended for **demonstration purposes only**.
+The code is provided to showcase specific functionalities and is not meant for modification, redistribution, or commercial use.
+Please respect the terms of use and refrain from altering or redistributing the code.

 ## Features
 - **GUI-based Workflow**: Simplifies input of source and destination paths. it can be utilize by running **CPPAnalyzer.py**.
 - **Dual Output Formats**: